CatenaTools/catena-public-docs/features/parties/index.md

 The method handler for `CreateParty` will create a unique identifier for the party, generate and assign it a new six-digit alphanumeric invite code, and set the player who requested its creation as the party leader.

-The user who requested the party’s creation may also provide metadata specific to themselves as a player in this party in a `CreatePartyRequest`.
+With a `CreatePartyRequest`, the user requesting the party’s creation may also provide metadata specific to themselves as a player in this party.

 The newly created party will be returned in a `CreatePartyResponse`.

 ## Can parties be updated once created?

-Information specific to a party itself (`party_id` & `invite_code`) will not change after its creation.
+Information specific to a party itself (`party_id` and `invite_code`) will not change after its creation.

 What may be updated, however, are a party’s metadata, the list of players it maintains, and who the leader of the party is (`leader_id`).

-The players themselves may also update their own metadata as well as whether they are ready to begin matchmaking (`is_ready`).
+The players themselves may also update their own metadata, as well as whether they are ready to begin matchmaking (`is_ready`).

 All of these supported updates are facilitated through the use of the `UpdatePartyPlayer` RPC.